s00hyunkim/literary-passage-complexity-rating/README.md

 * `qid`: Unique question identifier
 * `question_text`: Question text from a Quora user
 * `target`: Binary label for a question with 0 being `sincere` and 1 being `insincere`

+For the exploratory data analysis, we referenced the code written by [Ane and Rahul](https://www.kaggle.com/code/anebzt/quora-eda) in Kaggle.

 ## Model